-Alone is a 2020 American infection horror feature film about a man isolated in his apartment as a zombie apocalypse ensues outside.
+Alone aka Final Days is a 2020 American infection horror film about a man isolated in his apartment as a zombie apocalypse ensues outside.

 Directed by Johnny Martin (Devour; Delirium; Skeleton Man) from a screenplay written by Matt Naylor, the JAR Films-Martini Films production stars Donald Sutherland (The Puppet Masters; Invasion of the Body Snatchers; Don’t Look Now), Tyler Posey (The Lost Boys 2019; Scream: The TV Series; Truth or Dare), Robert Ri’chard (iZombie series; The Vampire Diaries series; The Burrowers) and John Posey.

 When an apocalyptic outbreak hits, Aidan barricades himself inside his apartment and starts rationing food.
 His complex is overrun by infected Screamers, and with the world falling apart into chaos, he is left completely alone fighting for his life…

 “Sutherland’s seasoned abilities add oxygen to the picture, giving it brief thespian authority, and Martin tries to deliver more excitement with climatic chases, briefly distracting him from his overall plan to keep Posey in various stages of undress.
 Alone isn’t a sustained nail-biter, but it eventually finds its groove, locking into scenes of despair, pursuit, and the comfort of strangers.”
 Blu-ray.com

 “Fans of Tyler Posey should be all over Alone.
 He is pretty much in every scene […] Alone is relevant in our COVID-19 world.
 Themes of isolation and social distancing run wild.
 Alone isn’t awful, so it might just be the zombie movie you never knew you wanted to see. ” Bulletproof Action